-He also handles other major personal injury cases, including wrongful death, serious motor vehicle and motorcycle accidents, construction site accidents, product liability, premises liability, and employment actions involving discrimination, harassment and wrongful termination.
+Dave also handles major personal injury cases, including those involving wrongful death, serious motor vehicle and motorcycle accidents, premises liability, product liability and civil rights.

 - $14 million settlement in sexual abuse case against Moraga School District on behalf of two adult females who were victimized by their middle school teacher in the 1990s.
 Each victim obtained $7 million, which is the largest amount “per victim” ever paid by any school district in any state.